2000 Chevrolet Suburban 1500 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2000 Chevrolet Suburban 1500
+A guide to repairs, service, and maintenance costs for your 2000 Chevrolet Suburban 1500

 One or more heater & AC (HVAC) air delivery and/or temperature mode door actuator may fail.
 This can result in incorrect air delivery or temperature.
 If this occurs, fault code(s) stored in the HVAC control module should be available to assist with diagnoses.

 The 4WD transfer case encoder motor position sensor or the selector switch may fail causing the service 4WD message to be displayed.
 Fault code(s) stored in the transfer case control module will be of assistance in determining the exact fault causing the message to be displayed.